ianb/intra-game/README.md

 ## Is this generated with AI?

-I use Copilot and GPT extensively, but no large chunks are created independently.
-Much of the game dossier was created in close collaboration with GPT, but every item included a lot of back-and-forth.
+I use Copilot and GPT extensively, but no large chunks are created independently by AI.
+There has been a lot of design work in creating the game, which is to say: I didn't know what this should be when I started.
+But much of the game [dossier](./docs/dossier.txt) was created in close collaboration with GPT.

 ## Security?

-Because it all runs in the browser locally it's mostly fine... but it also means that there's a way to run arbitrary Gemini LLM calls with the deployed API key because the server isn't aware of what makes up a valid prompt.
+Because it all runs in the browser locally it's mostly fine... but it also means that there's a way to run arbitrary Gemini LLM calls with the deployed API key because the server isn't aware of what makes up a valid prompt or the state of any particular game.
 Pretty please don't abuse this.
 It's not even worth it, right?
 There's so many easier ways to run things on an LLM.